- MP3 Audio15 MB

 - Play around with rhythmic phrases over top of the slow and steady pace.

-I separated the phrases because he is playing out of time slightly.
+I separated the phrases in this notation because it is out of time-ish.